samhcorney/react-cms/README.md

 * Look into redux/flux.
 And refactor alerts and toast using this ( if they are a good option for globally reusable components )

+* Sorting toggle.

+* Lists... sortable... look into whether contentEditor can be reused for list/main content.
+At the moment List and contentEditor are very similar...... look into moving add content logic outside of AddContentModal.
+At the moment there is a check for whether the content type is an array in the Modal.
+When adding content to list handle and name are not needed.
+Don't show index in list header.
+List items currently take up too much space ( header required? )... styling required.